bseltz-cohesity/scripts/powershell/recoverVM/README.md

 * -domain: (optional) Active Directory domain (defaults to 'local')
 * -vmName: Name of VM to recover
 * -prefix: (optional) add a prefix to the VM name during restore
-* -vCenter: vCenter protection source to recover to
+* -vCenterName: vCenter protection source to recover to
-* -vmNetwork: VM Network to attach the VMs to
+* -datacenterName: name of vSphere data center to recover to
-* -vmDatastore: Datastore to recover the VMs to
+* -hostName: name of vSphere host to recover to
-* -vmResourcePool: (optional) Resource Pool to recover to
+* -folderName: name of vSphere folder to recover to
+* -networkName: VM Network to attach the VM to
-* -vmFolder: (optional) VM folder to recover to
+* -datastoreName: Datastore to recover the VM to
 * -poweron: (optional) power on the VMs during restore (default is false)
-* -disableNetwork: (optional) leave VM network disconnected (default is false)
+* -detachNetwork: (optional) leave VM network disconnected (default is false)
-* -wait: (optional) wait for restore tasks to complete (default is false)
+* -preserveMacAddress: (optional) maintain original Mac address (default is false)
-* -recoverDate: (optional) use point in time at or after date, e.g. '2019-10-01 23:30:00'